syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Create-RDLC-Report-In-VS2010-and-Show-It-in-Report-Viewer.md

 This section covers the steps to create RDLC report in VS2010 and shows the created RDLC report in the Report viewer.

 1. Create a new WPF application with .Net Framework 4.
 The Solution Explorer dialog opens.
-> Note: In the following example, the new WPF application is created in the name of ReportsApplication8.
+N> In the following example, the new WPF application is created in the name of ReportsApplication8.

 2. To add a new RDLC report in the WPF application, right-click on the newly added WPF application in the Solution Explorer dialog.